-Economy or of the energy
+Economy or ecology?
+We have the energy for both.

 MAN Energy Solutions Future in the making

 We are investing all of our energy into creating solutions for sustainable prosperity.
 That's why we have changed our name from MAN Diesel & Turbo to MAN Energy Solutions.